awsdocs/amazon-rds-user-guide/doc_source/custom-setup-orcl.md

   For more information, see [Grant required permissions to your IAM user](#custom-setup-orcl.iam-user)\.

 For each task, the following sections describe the requirements and limitations specific to the task\.
 For example, when you create your RDS Custom DB for Oracle instance, use either the db\.m5 or db\.r5 instance classes running Oracle Linux 7 Update 6\.
-For general requirements that apply to RDS Custom, see [Requirements and limitations for Amazon RDS Custom](custom-reqs-limits.md)\.
+For general requirements that apply to RDS Custom, see [Requirements and limitations for Amazon RDS Custom for Oracle](custom-reqs-limits.md)\.

-## Make sure that you have a symmetric AWS KMS key<a name="custom-setup-orcl.cmk"></a>
+## Make sure that you have a symmetric encryption AWS KMS key<a name="custom-setup-orcl.cmk"></a>

-A symmetric AWS KMS key is required for RDS Custom\.
-When you create an RDS Custom DB instance, you supply the KMS key identifier\.
+A symmetric encryption AWS KMS key is required for RDS Custom\.
+When you create an RDS Custom for Oracle DB instance, you supply the KMS key identifier\.
 For more information, see [Creating and connecting to a DB instance for Amazon RDS Custom for Oracle](custom-creating.md)\.

 You have the following options:
-+ If you have an existing symmetric KMS key in your account, you can use it with RDS Custom\.
++ If you have an existing KMS key in your account, you can use it with RDS Custom\.
 No further action is necessary\.
++ If you have already created a symmetric encryption KMS key for a different RDS Custom engine, you can reuse the same KMS key\.
+No further action is necessary\.
-+ If you don't already have a symmetric KMS key in your account, create one by following the instructions in [Creating keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html#create-symmetric-cmk) in the *AWS Key Management Service Developer Guide*\.
++ If you don't have an existing symmetric encryption KMS key in your account, create a KMS key by following the instructions in [Creating keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html#create-symmetric-cmk) in the *AWS Key Management Service Developer Guide*\.

-You can choose the same symmetric key when you create a CEV and a DB instance, or choose different keys\.
 RDS Custom doesn't support AWS\-managed KMS keys\.

-The symmetric key you wish to use must provide the IAM role in your IAM instance profile for RDS Custom with access to the `kms:Decrypt` and `kms:GenerateDataKey` operations\.
-If you have created a new symmetric key in your account, no changes are required\.
-Otherwise, make sure that your symmetric key's policy can provide access to these operations\.
+The symmetric encryption key that you use must provide the AWS Identity and Access Management \(IAM\) role in your IAM instance profile with access to the `kms:Decrypt` and `kms:GenerateDataKey` operations\.
+If you have a new symmetric encryption key in your account, no changes are required\.
+Otherwise, make sure that your symmetric encryption key's policy can provide access to these operations\.

 For more information on configuring IAM for RDS Custom for Oracle, see [Configuring IAM and your VPC](#custom-setup-orcl.iam-vpc)\.